christophgil/ZIPsFS/README.md

 You can find it under the path: <Mount-Point>/ZIPsFS/ For example:

-    /mnt/myzip/ZIPsFS/status.html
+    ~/test/ZIPsFS/mnt/ZIPsFS/file_system_info.html

 This file provides real-time information about the system’s current state.

 ## Configuration

 Configuration files, identified
-by the prefix ZIPsFS_configuration, are written in C. Any changes require recompilation and a restart of ZIPsFS to take effect.
+by the prefix **ZIPsFS_configuration**, are written in C. Any changes require recompilation and a restart of ZIPsFS to take effect.

 With the -s option, the updated ZIPsFS can seamlessly replace running instances without disrupting the virtual file system.